ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 	>
 	```

 6. (OPTIONAL) To avoid security warnings when accessing content through a web browser, you may wish to install "Intermediate CA" certificates.
-These allow your Citrix Netscaler VPX to share information with connecting clients.
+These allow your {{site.data.keyword.vpx_full}} to share information with connecting clients.

 	To obtain these intermediate certificates for RapidSSL, visit any of the links below: